appukuttan-shailesh/CONECT-INT_website/content/event/2023-03-28-CONECT-seminar-day-on-SNNs/index.md

 slides: "2023-03-28-CONECT-seminar-day-on-SNNs"
 ---

-This day is focused on __discussing developments on Spiking Neural Networks__, giving plenty of time for discussions.
+This meet-up is focused on __discussing recent developments in Spiking Neural Networks__, with plenty of time for discussion.

 * We will meet at INT, Laurent Vinay meeting room.
 * CONECT's hotline: +33619478120